 According to legend, the name “cuy”, spelled COO-ee, came to being because of the sound the animal makes, “kwee, kwee”.

-Borrowed possibly from Quechua quwi, jaca ,quwe or akash, the Spanish word used in Ecuador, Peru, and Bolivia is cuy or cuyo (plural: cuyes, cuyos, curis, coris).
-As well as coy, kuwi, kuy, cui, ccoy, cuye, cobayo or conejillo de indias are used.
-Cuyito is also lovingly used, it is a diminutive, meaning little cuy.
+Borrowed possibly from Quechua quwi, jaca, quwe or akash, the Spanish word used in Ecuador, Peru, and Bolivia is cuy or cuyo (plural: cuyes, cuyos, curis, coris).
+Different spelling, like coy, kuwi, kuy, cui, ccoy, cuye, cobayo or conejillo de indias is used.
+Cuyito is a diminutive meaning little cuy.

 In southern Colombia, they are known as curi, cori, huimbo and jacaor huiro, in Venezuela as acurito, and in Cuba as curiel.

 The scientific name is Cavia porcellus, with porcellus being Latin for “little pig”.
-Cavia, New Latin and derived from cabiai, the animal’s name in the language of the Galibi tribes once native to French Guiana.
+Cavia is possibly derived from cabiai, the animal’s name in the language of the Galibi tribes once native to French Guiana.
 Cabiai may also be an adaptation of the Portuguese çavia (now savia), which is itself derived from the Tupi word saujá, meaning rat.

-“Cavia Cutleri” or “Restless Cavy” is so called because they sleep with their eyes open.
+“Cavia Cutleri” or “Restless Cavy” is used because they sleep with their eyes open.
 These wild cavies live in family groups on grassland savannas and rocky outcrops.

 Bishop Martínez Compañón [1782-85], who produced a multi-volume set of illustrations depicting life in eighteenth-century Peru, dedicated an entire volume to Peruvian fauna.
 Volume VI contains two illustrations of guinea pigs, on the right there is the domestic guinea pig or cui casero.